barduinor/box-ai-api-sample/README.md

 width=40%;>

-# Sample application using the Box Python SDK and oAuth 2.0
+# Sample app for Box AI API
-This application is a template to get you started quickly with the Box Python SDK and oAuth 2.0.
+This application is a sample to showcase the usage of the Box AI API.

 ## Box configuration steps